Iadvd/RetrocomputingZXSpectrum/GameExamples/cadaver/README.md

 2. Then download the rest of individual files and copy them to the same folder (this will overwrite some files, do not worry).

-3. Use "make.bat tb" command to create again the .tap file if you wish so.
+3. Use "make.bat cadaver" command to create again the .tap file if you wish so.